The five stages of data are Understand, Collect, Organise, Visualise, Interpret (UCOVI).

 "We Value Your Privacy" pop ups are annoying, so we don't collect your email address.
 Instead we announce updates through our LinkedIn newsletter.

-LATEST UPDATE - 17th March 2023: New article on the limits of No Code: see Blog Section.
+LATEST UPDATE - 10th May 2023: New book-reviews blog post: see Blog Section.

 Understand, Collect, Organise, Visualise, Interpret (UCOVI) are the disciplines - all five of which encompass technologies, processes, theory, science and soft skills - that organisations and people need to master in order to use data well.